WheresAlice/places/README.md

 ## Dev notes

-* Google Takeaway export of Google Places
+* Google Takeout export of Google Places
 * Update the GitHub Gist with the contents of the geojson file
 * Embedded on a simple html page on Netlify